-No Company Car Tax for Electric Vehicles for 2020/21
+Company Car Tax on Electric Cars

-These rates will then increase to 1% for 2021/22 and 2% for 2022/23 for vehicles registered after 6th April 2020.
+These rates would then increase to 1% for 2021/22 and 2% for 2022/23 for vehicles registered after 6th April 2020.

 Cars First Registered before 6th April 2020